Dear Sirs, June 29, 2013

 First a charge off is a zero balance.
 It is written off on your Federal and state taxes.
 By trying to collect money that has been charged off you are committing several highly questionable tactics.
 Possible Fraud on the state and federal levels as well as on me, as you were trying to debit my card when I owed you nothing.

 Secondly, if it has been assigned to a collection agency you have made a contract with them that if they collect the money they get their percentage.
 So they are putting their effort into collections and if you collect directly from the “delinquent” customer then you have cut the collection agency out of their contractually promised fee.
 Do your collection agencies know this is your practice?
 I am willing to bet they don’t or they would no longer serve you.

 This all started over the $130.91.
 I moved on November 15, 2012.
 The $130.91 is billing through December 6, a period in which I was not using the service.
 I called a Dish rep in December and asked to have an actual paper final invoice sent so I could verify the charges.
 While waiting for the invoice that never came, my credit card was hit for around $500.00 in charges.
 This was a credit card I had not used for years.
 I still have the equipment packed in the shipping boxes.

 Heres the wrap.
 You have accomplished several things.
 I will never pay the $130.91.
 And now I will never consider Dish again, and I am sending a copy of this letter to your collection agency.
 I am also considering posting this on my face book page lets see maybe daily or several times a day perhaps.

-Review about: Dish Network Account.
+Product or Service Mentioned: Dish Network Account.